RomanKNavarro/shooter-game-js/README.md

 TODO:
--add all classes in a single file?
+-add all classes in a single file?  --NOPE.
+Resolved.